ckuelker/quick-guide-en-us/Dev/HPC/linpack.md

 LAdir        = /tmp/hpc/atlas-build
 LAlib        = $(LAdir)/lib/libf77blas.a $(LAdir)/lib/libatalas.a
 ```

 Run `make arch=rpi`.
-If in some cases the configuration is not OK,
+If in some cases the configuration is not OK, make sure
-make sure you run from a clean archive.
+you are running from a __clean__ archive.

 ```bash
 make arch=rpi